JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

 - If messages should be shown (progress bar, comments)

 ### Features TODO:
-- ~~Detect files in dataset folder and replace them if generating new dataset.~~ (Added 8/30, Done 9/2/23)
+- ~~Detect files in dataset folder and replace them if generating a new dataset.~~ (Added 8/30, Done 9/2/23)
 - Add more warnings, tracebacks, and comments.
-(Added 8/27)
+(Added 8/27, Ongoing)
 - ~~Add an option to get rid of no-label images (all zeros).~~ (Added 8/27, Removed 8/30/23)
 - ~~Add a progress bar.~~ (Added 8/27, Done 8/30/23)
 - ~~Add a set seed for random numbers.~~ (Added 8/27, Done 8/30/23)
 - ~~Add channel-specific classes/shapes.~~ (Added 8/27, Done 8/30/23)
 - ~~Make an option to export a pickle file.~~ (Added 8/27, Done 8/29/23)
-- ~~Allow different classes to have different frequencies (currently only a single-hardset value).~~ (Added 8/27, Done 8/29/23)
+- ~~Allow different classes to have different frequencies (currently only a single-hard-set value).~~ (Added 8/27, Done 8/29/23)

 ### Examples:
 256x256x3 5-labels dataset with all 5 classes (circles, lines, triangles, squares, pentagons):